Steven A. Kandarian

 Chairman, President & Chief Executive Officer

-Steven A. Kandarian is chairman of the board, president and chief executive officer of MetLife, Inc. (NYSE: MET), a leading provider of insurance, annuities and employee benefit programs to 90 million customers worldwide.
+Steven A. Kandarian is chairman of the board, president and chief executive officer of MetLife, Inc. (NYSE: MET), a leading provider of insurance, annuities and employee benefit programs to approximately 100 million customers in nearly 50 markets around the world.
 He became president and CEO on May 1, 2011, and chairman of the board of directors on January 1, 2012.
-For 2013, MetLife had $68.2 billion in revenue and ranked 40th on the FORTUNE 500®.
+For 2013, MetLife had $68.2 billion in revenue and ranked 42nd on the most recent FORTUNE 500®.

 As CIO, Kandarian oversaw the company’s more than $450 billion general account portfolio and led a number of initiatives that strengthened the portfolio and contributed to MetLife’s bottom line.
 He enhanced the company’s focus on effective risk management and diversified MetLife’s investment portfolio, in part through the $5.4 billion sale of Peter Cooper Village/Stuyvesant Town in 2006.
 Under Kandarian’s leadership, MetLife identified the housing bubble early and reduced its exposure to sub-prime mortgage-backed securities, raised the overall quality of its corporate credit portfolio, and increased its focus on low loan-to-value commercial and agricultural mortgages.
 His efforts helped MetLife emerge from the 2008 credit crisis with the financial strength to complete the company’s $16 billion purchase of Alico.